Hotride/OrionUO/README.md

 $ ./OnionUO/unity/OnionUO
 ```

-  > You'll need a `Client.cuo` and a `uo_debug.cfg` in the working directory.
-Inside `uo_debug.cfg` you can add a line `CustomPath=/path/to/uo/data`, so Orion will be able to find your original client data files.
+  > You'll need a `Client.cuo` and a `onion.cfg` in the working directory.
+Inside `onion.cfg` you can add a line `CustomPath=/path/to/uo/data`, so Onion will be able to find your original client data files.

 --------------